Complete List of Transition Words on the ACT and Digital SAT - 2026 Update

 Yet [FANBOYS]

-Example 1 with hard transition, which maintains two complete clauses and is separated by a comma from the surrounding word(s): She was thirsty.
-However, she didn’t drink the seltzer.
+Example 1 with hard transition, which maintains two complete clauses and is separated by a comma from the surrounding word(s): She was hungry.
+However, she didn’t eat the pie.

-Example 2 with soft transition that creates a dependent clause and is not separated by a comma from the subsequent word: Despite being thirsty, she didn’t drink the seltzer.
+Example 2 with soft transition that creates a dependent clause and is not separated by a comma from the subsequent word: Despite being hungry, she didn’t eat the pie.

 B) Words that show how two things or people are different from each other: